tascarit/console_media_player/README.md

 --old *(use old logariphmic pixel to character converting)*

--- color *(translates to colored symbols, this works only on windows 10+/linux/unix and only in console)*
+--color *(translates to colored symbols, this works only on windows 10+/linux/unix and only in console)*

+--pixel *(doesn't print ASCII characters, prints colored whitespaces instead)*

+--link *(use this flag if the path provided is youtube video link)*

 **the {} symbols should not be added**